Marcelo-spec/Desafio-funciones/README.md

 # Desafio-funciones
-This is a study project about funtions js
+This is a study project about functions js